ADC to Tinubu: Nigerians can’t take more pain over fuel tax

 While reiterating its support for private investment in the oil and gas sector, the ADC stressed that energy reforms should be implemented gradually and backed by transparent investment in local refining and social protection for vulnerable citizens.

 “If the goal is energy security and domestic refining, let there first be transparent investment in local capacity.
-Until then, any tax imposed to discourage import will only lead to people paying more for imported fuel, which still stands at 60 percent of supply, a gap that cannot be substituted overnight,” Abdullahi said.
+Until then, any tax imposed to discourage imports will only lead to people paying more for imported fuel, which still accounts for about 60 percent of supply—a gap that cannot be substituted overnight,” Abdullahi said.

-The party urged the Tinubu administration to demonstrate empathy and foresight in its economic decisions, warning that policies driven by panic or pressure would only further alienate the public.
+The party urged the Tinubu administration to show empathy and foresight in its economic decisions, warning that policies driven by panic or pressure would only further alienate the public.

 Disclaimer